Azure/trusted-internet-connection/README.md

   - [Deploy this scenario](#deploy-this-scenario)
 - Evaluate Azure Firewall routing
   - [Deploy & configure Azure Firewall using the Azure portal | Microsoft Docs](https://docs.microsoft.com/en-us/azure/firewall/tutorial-firewall-deploy-portal)
+- Additional details the ARM templates to simplify deployment or information to assist with integrating existing resources into the solution, please visit the [Trusted Internet Connection 3.0 solutions for Azure](https://github.com/Azure/trusted-internet-connection) in GitHub.

 ## Related Resources